PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 where totalscore is the total sum of the corresponding scores(vader lexicon) of every word/symbol of all the tweets that refer to Bitcoin i.

 The Cruptocurrenct Recommendation is performed in 4 different ways:
-1. Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors
+1. Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors
-2. Perform clusterin on users Uj vectors.
-Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors that reside in the same cluster
+2. Perform clustering on users Uj vectors.
+Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors that reside in the same cluster
-3. Perdorm clustering on users using the tfidf representation.
-Recommend to user j new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the Uj vectors that reside in the same cluster
+3. Perdorm clustering on users using the TFIDF representation.
+Each cluster "forms" a pseudo user with a Uj sentiment vector.
+Recommend to user k new Bitcoins using [nearest-neighbor-search](https://github.com/PetropoulakisPanagiotis/nearest-neighbor-search) techniques based on the next Uj vectors of pseudo users
-4.
+4. Perdorm clustering on users using the TFIDF representation.
+Each cluster "forms" a pseudo user with a Uj sentiment vector.

 ## Installation
 Clone this repository to your local machine: